munvoseli/miami-course-lua/README.md

 ---

 This project is not user-friendly yet, and at this time requires editing the source.

 This project depends on Love2D and lunajson. lunajson can be installed with the luarocks package manager.

+If I ever get this to be user-friendly, so you don't have to edit the source code,
+I will package all of this into an executable.

 1. If you're not on Linux,
 install luarocks from https://luarocks.org/